malloydata/malloy/docs/_src/language/join.md

 ## Naming Joined Explores

-To preserve the name of the explore being joined in, use `join on`.
+If no name is specified with `is`, the name of the join will be the name of the explore being joined.

 ```malloy